roomkey/lein-v/README.md

 Drive leiningen project version from git instead of the other way around.

+## Motivation ##
+The lein-v plugin was driven by several beliefs:
+1. Versioning should be painless in the simplest cases
+2. Unique (and reproducible/commited) source should produce unique versions
+3. Versioning information should live in the SCM repo -the source of source truth
+4. Version information is metadata and should not be stored within with the data it describes

+Lein-v uses git metadata to build a unique, reproducible and semantically meaningful version for every commit.
+Along the way, it adds useful metadata to your project and artifacts (jar and war files) to tie them back to a specific commit.
+Finally, it helps ensure that you never release an irreproduceable artifact.

 ## Task Usage ##

 There are two lein sub-tasks within the v namespace intended for direct use: